-- 1 Log in to Novell Remote Manager as the Linux root user or as a LUM-enabled administrator user. - 2 Access the Nagios Service Detail page, using any of the following methods in Novell Remote Manager: - Click the Overall server health status indicator icon . - Click the Health Monitor icon in the header frame. - Select Diagnose > Server Health Services. - 3 On the Nagios Service Detail page, click the Nagios Service Details link to view the Nagios website. - 4 When you are prompted, log in to Nagios using the Nagios credentials for the nagiosadmin user or log in another Nagios user that you have configured as a Nagios contact.
+- 1 Log in to Novell Remote Manager as the Linux root user or as a LUM-enabled administrator user. - 2 Access the Nagios Service Detail page, using any of the following methods in Novell Remote Manager:

+- Click the Health Monitor icon in the header frame. - Select Diagnose > Server Health Services. - 3 On the Nagios Service Detail page, click the Nagios Service Details link to view the Nagios website. - 4 When you are prompted, log in to Nagios using the Nagios credentials for the nagiosadmin user or log in another Nagios user that you have configured as a Nagios contact.